 2. Riga, Latvia

-According to the Post Office UK’s city costs barometer, Riga offers an affordable cost of living, with reasonably priced accommodation, inexpensive public transportation, and budget-friendly dining options.
+According to recent cost studies, Riga offers one of the most affordable costs of living in Northern Europe, with reasonably priced accommodation, inexpensive public transportation, and budget-friendly dining options.

 3. Český Krumlov, Czech Republic